Business Administration (MBA)

 - Admission to the graduate certificate program (requirements are the same as admission to the MBA program).

-- Complete 15 hours consisting of the MBA core courses and three additional courses in the elective area (all courses must be completed at OLLU; no course will be allowed to be transferred in for the certificate program).
+- Complete 15 hours in appropriate areas (all courses must be completed at OLLU; no course will be allowed to be transferred in for the certificate program).

 - Complete all prerequisite course work and all preparatory courses in basic business fields